Is My Horse Telepathic?

 If the questioner didn’t know—or if Hans couldn’t see them—his accuracy plummeted.

+Pfungst concluded that Hans was responding to involuntary cues: tiny shifts in posture, facial tension, or breathing that signaled when to stop tapping.
 This led to the now-famous Clever Hans Effect, a term still used in psychology and animal training to describe how subtle, unconscious cues can influence behavior.
-It’s why double-blind studies and cue-free environments are essential in behavioural research.
-It’s now a cornerstone concept in behavioral science and experimental design
+It highlights the importance of double-blind studies and cue-free environments in behavioral research, becoming a cornerstone concept in behavioral science and experimental design.

 What Does This Mean for Horse Owners Today?